vesoft-inc/nebula/docs/nGQL.md

 GO 2 STEPS FROM me OVER friend WHERE birthday > "1988/1/1"
 ```

 Obviously, you will probably guess the meaning of the query is to get all my fof (friend of friend) whose birthday is after 1988/1/1.
 You are absolutely right.
-We will not apply the filter to my friends (the first step)
+We will not apply the filter to my friends (in the first step)

 Here is another example